 In addition to learning the language, they will learn about aspects of Korean culture and history through activity based learning.
 It is our goal that students develop a sense of pride and appreciation of their Korean heritage.

-In addition to knowing how to read Hangul, L2 students should already be able to do the following.
+In addition to knowing how to read Hangul, students will learn how to do the following.

 - I can say hello and goodbye to peers and elders.